Login

 Exceptionally well

 What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
-The local food map using google maps was enjoyable.
+Our walk around the community was very valuable for students and allowed them to see food waste programmes in action and community gardens.

-Has this kit prompted any new food related initiatives within your school?
-We will visit a community garden every year.
+Has this kit prompted any new food related initiatives within your school? class veggie garden

 Helpful Report

 What are three words that describe the activities in this kit?
-Engaging, interesting, real-world
+Has good resources

 How effective was the resource in fostering critical thinking about food waste issues?